 - Place 1 Objective token in the center of the table. - Each player rolls a die (re-roll ties).
-Whoever rolls highest places 1 Objective token anywhere on the battlefield at least 12" (Long Range) from any Deployment Zone and at least 6" (Short Range) from any other Objective token.
+Whomever rolls highest will place 1 Objective token anywhere on the battlefield at least 6" (Short Range) from any Deployment Zone and other Objective tokens.
 Players will alternate placing Objective tokens until there are a total of 5 on the board.